EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-reuse.md

 &nbsp;

-## 7. Using the pipeline as a build monitor
+## 7. Using the CI system as a build monitor

 Build monitors are enormously useful to teams writing software to solve problems.
 They should be in your face, making it very difficult to ignore problems and allow teams to "stop the line".
 Failures left in a failure state can at best rot and become more difficult to solve later and at worst they prevent further work.
 In this section we evaluate whether the UIs provided out of the box are appropriate as build monitors and if not, how much work is involved to use them as one.